NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 The other new concept in this example is `<page-router-outlet>`, which is your app’s first directive.
 You can check out Angular’s docs for [details on what directives do](https://angular.io/docs/ts/latest/api/core/Directive-decorator.html), but the simplest way to think of them is as something that can affect the markup you put in your `template`—in this case `<page-router-outlet>`.

 Angular 2 provides a `<router-outlet>` directive for web apps, and NativeScript extends that directive with its own `<page-router-outlet>` directive that handles the unique environment of iOS and Android apps.
-To see how it works lets add another page.
+To see how it works let’s add another page.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create the list page
 </h4>

-Open pages/list/list.component.ts and paste in this:
+Open `pages/list/list.component.ts` and paste in the following code, which you’ll use as the start of a simple list page:

 ``` TypeScript
 import {Component} from "angular2/core";